Top 4 PBM Industry Trends in 2023 (And What to Expect Next) [Updated]

 The New World of Decentralized Healthcare

-PBM industry trends will continue to stay at the forefront of the healthcare sector’s collective mind.
-As we emerge from the global pandemic, plan sponsors will continue to work with their PBMs to adapt to this new world of decentralized healthcare, while keeping costs under control and participant outcomes top of mind.
+PBM trends will remain at the forefront of the healthcare sector’s collective mind.
+As we emerge from the global pandemic, plan sponsors will continue working with PBMs to adapt to this new world of decentralized healthcare, while keeping costs under control and participant outcomes top of mind.

-To stay ahead of the game, Xevant can help you optimize your pharmaceutical spend with real-time analytics.
+Xevant can help you optimize your pharmaceutical spending with real-time analytics to stay ahead of the game.
 Whether you’re a PBM, TPA, or benefits manager, Xevant provides the data you need before you need it.

 Discover Xevant's role in monitoring a leading insurance broker's contract performance